They say you never know until it hits you.

 - Regular, off-site backups

 - Log retention of 6 years

-Let’s briefly review these items one by one, so you can understand them better before discussing it with your prospective HIPAA Compliant host:
+Let’s review these items one by one, so you can understand them better before discussing them with your prospective HIPAA-compliant host:

 Monthly Vulnerability Scans, and Mitigation

 As part of applying the HIPAA Safeguards, the HIPAA-compliant host should scan your HIPAA servers at least once a month and provide a report to you whenever you ask for it.

 The purpose of the scan is to discover any vulnerabilities in the hosting environment.
 In addition to providing the report, they should be involved in helping remediate those vulnerabilities that are related to the infrastructure.

 You can’t expect the HIPAA host to fix your application issues though (unless you hired them to write your app as well).

 Sensitive medical data needs strong, end-to-end privacy protections, as required by HIPAA.
 Numerous breaches have occurred because devices containing unencrypted ePHI – including mobile phones and laptops – have either been lost or stolen.

 Encryption protects your data by replacing it with ciphertext, making it unreadable until decrypted.
 This way, even if a device does fall into the wrong hands, the data will be unreadable.